 A birthday party for Scouting held at your Pack meeting in February.
 Most often dinner is included and special programs or entertainment is customary.
 This is also where Pack leaders and volunteers are recognized.
-The Friends of Scouting Fundraising Campaign holds a presentation to each Pack and their families.

 Day Camp

 June

 An exciting summertime week long activity that includes crafts, games, nature, sports, songs and skits.
 Day Camps are held in each District at various locations around the Council.